The effect of surface oxidation and crystal thickness on magnetic properties and magnetic domain structures of Cr2Ge2Te6: Introduction

 \section{Introduction}

 The discovery of long-range ferromagnetic ordering in van der Waals (vdW) materials has opened new avenues for investigating fundamental magnetism and applications within novel memory, computing, and quantum computing \cite{gibertini2019magnetic, burch2018magnetism, mak2019probing, parkin2008magnetic, fert2017magnetic}.
 The tunability of vdW magnetic materials by thickness, i.e.\ number of atomic layers, as well as by electric fields, doping, and strain, and the presence of topological spin textures such as domain walls and skyrmions, make these materials promising for such applications \cite{gibertini2019magnetic, burch2018magnetism, mak2019probing}.
-However, an understanding of the evolution of spin textures as a function of flake thickness is highly desired for the development of future spintronic applications.
+However, an understanding of the evolution of spin textures as a function of flake thickness is highly desired.

 Cr$_2$Ge$_2$Te$_6$ (CGT) is one such material, a vdW Heisenberg semiconducting ferromagnet with a bulk Curie temperature of about 61~K and strong perpendicular magnetic anisotropy \cite{gong2017discovery, zhang2016magnetic, carteaux1995crystallographic, vsivskins2022nanomechanical, xing2017electric}.
 The properties of CGT can be modified via doping \cite{verzhbitskiy2020controlling}, electric field \cite{zhuo2021manipulating, xing2017electric, chen2018role}, strain \cite{vsivskins2022nanomechanical}, and pressure \cite{sun2018effects, lin2018pressure}.
 The latter two result from its strong magneto-elastic coupling \cite{tian2016magneto}.
-Because CGT is centrosymmetric it lacks a Dzyaloshinskii-Moriya interaction (DMI) to stabilize Bloch or Neel-type skyrmions observed in noncentrosymmetric chiral magnets, such as B20 metals \cite{fert2017magnetic, nagaosa2013topological}.
+Because CGT is centrosymmetric it lacks a Dzyaloshinskii-Moriya interaction (DMI) to stabilize Bloch or Néel-type skyrmions observed in noncentrosymmetric chiral magnets, such as B20 metals \cite{fert2017magnetic, nagaosa2013topological}.
 Instead, it hosts topological skyrmionic Bloch-type bubbles that are stabilized through a competition between the dipolar energy and magnetocrystalline anisotropy \cite{han2019topological, mccray2023direct}, making it a potential candidate for novel quantum computing~methods \cite{psaroudaki2021skyrmion}.